 - All ballistic knives are illegal to own,

 - Distinction of a “Deadly Weapon” lies entirely with law and judicial officers.

 Under Ohio law you may purchase and legally own any one of our army-grade combat knives, however, be very cautious if and when taking them outside as the above-mentioned carry laws can be the difference between being a law-abiding-citizen or getting arrested.
-Keep in mind that open carry of any knife other than ballistic is legal.
+Keep in mind that open carry or conceal carry of any knife other than ballistic is legal.